pklatka/ipaas-kubernetes-project/docs/03-case-study.md

 The core objective of this case study is to systematically push the installed observability stack to its limits within this controlled, scaled environment.
 We will measure and analyze:

-1. **Ingestion Performance**
+1. **Observability Performance**
    - The ingestion rate of the observability backend components
    - Resource consumption when processing high volumes of data
    - Performance with thousands of data sources

-2. **Query Performance**
+2. **Architecture Performance**
-   - Latency and reliability of querying in Grafana
+   - Latency and reliability of kubernetes components like etcd
-   - Dashboard loading times with large time ranges
-   - Performance with high-cardinality data
+   - Performance with extremaly high node and pod count

-3. **Collection Efficiency**
-   - Effectiveness of OpenTelemetry configuration
-   - Data collection without system overload
-   - Critical information preservation

-4. **System Analysis**
-   - Identification of potential bottlenecks
-   - Configuration challenges at scale
-   - Optimization opportunities
+   - Resouce usage under extreme conditions

 ## Expected Outcomes

-By executing this focused case study, the project aims to:

-1. Provide concrete evidence of large-scale observability challenges
-2. Demonstrate KWOK's value as a simulation tool
-3. Enable testing and validation of observability solutions
-4. Optimize performance and configuration before production deployment
+By executing this focused case study, the project aims to provide concrete evidence and insights into the practical challenges of large-scale observability and demonstrate how a KWOK-based simulation environment is an invaluable tool for testing, validating, and optimizing the performance and configuration of observability solutions before deploying them in expensive, large-scale production environments.